2022 Newcastle City Council election

 The 2022 Newcastle City Council election took place on 5 May 2022.
-One third of councillors — 26 out of 78 — on Newcastle City Council were elected.
+Twenty-seven of the 78 seats on Newcastle City Council were contested: the usual third of the council, plus a casual vacancy in Benwell and Scotswood.
 The election took place alongside other local elections across the United Kingdom.

 In the previous council election in 2021, the Labour Party maintained its control of the council, holding 52 seats after the election.
-There were twenty Liberal Democrat councillors, four independent councillors and two Newcastle Independents.
+There were twenty Liberal Democrat councillors, three independent councillors and three Newcastle Independents.